Particle energization in relativistic plasma turbulence: solenoidal versus compressive driving: Analysis of energy dissipation

 To better characterize the significance of the nonthermal particle populations, we next measure the fraction of overall energy and particles in the nonthermal part of the distributions, following the procedure previously used in~\cite{zhdankin_etal_2019}.
 In short, we fit to the measured distribution with a Maxwell-J\"{u}ttner distribution that has the same peak value, and define this as the thermal part of the distribution, along with any excess of the measured distribution over the fitted distribution at energies below the peak location.
 We then define the nonthermal part to be the difference between the measured distribution and the thermal part.
 We denote $E_{{\rm nth},s}$ as the fraction of kinetic energy contained in the nonthermal part of $f_s$.
 Likewise, we denote $N_{{\rm nth},s}$ as the fraction of particles in the nonthermal part of $f_s$.

 In Fig.~\ref{fig:enonthermal}, we show the nonthermal energy fraction $E_{{\rm nth},s}$ as a function of time in the four fiducial simulations; ions (top panel) and electrons (bottom panel) are shown separately.
 We find that at late times, $\sim 40\%$ of the ion energy is in the nonthermal population for all cases except for the solenoidal $\theta_{i0} = 1/256$ case, which has moderately less nonthermal ion energy ($\lesssim 30\%$).
 For the electrons, the fraction of energy in the nonthermal population is $\sim 40\%$ for the $\theta_{i0} = 10$ simulations (same as for ions, as expected from relativistic mass symmetry) and $\sim 6\%$ for the $\theta_{i0}=1/256$ simulations.
+We note that these nonthermal fractions appear to be converged with system size for the $\theta_{i0} = 10$ simulations, but may not yet be converged for the $\theta_{i0} = 1/256$ simulations (not shown), indicating that larger simulations will be necessary in the future.

 We show similar results for the nonthermal number fraction $N_{{\rm nth},s}$ for the four fiducial cases in Fig.~\ref{fig:nnonthermal}.
 Like for $E_{{\rm nth},s}$, all cases show a similar fraction of ions in the nonthermal populations (ranging between $10-20\%$) while the fraction of nonthermal electrons is reduced for the semirelativistic cases ($\sim 15\%$ for $\theta_{i0} = 10$ and $\sim 1-3 \%$ for $\theta_{i0} = 1/256$).